sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

     <!-- border -->![MDK](img-4.2.png)

 3. Navigate to the **Events** tab.
-Click the 3 dots icon for the `OnPress` property and select the `Object Browser`.
+Click the dotted icon for the `OnPress` property and select the `Object Browser`.
 Bind it to the `GenericNavigation.action`.

     <!-- border -->![MDK](img-4.3.png)

 5. You will now override the `GenericNavigation.action` properties.
-Click the 3 dots icon for the `OnPress` property and select `Overrides`.
+Click the dotted icon for the `OnPress` property and select `Overrides`.

     <!-- border -->![MDK](img-4.4.png)